google/styleguide/pyguide.md

 Use the Queue module's `Queue` data type as the preferred way to communicate data between threads.
 Otherwise, use the threading module and its locking primitives.
-Learn about the proper use of condition variables so you can use `threading.Condition` instead of using lower-level locks.
+Prefer condition variables and `threading.Condition` instead of using lower-level locks.

 <a id="s2.19-power-features"></a>
 <a id="219-power-features"></a>